harvard-dce/mh-opsworks/README.md

 ### RDS instance hibernation

 Unlike the opsworks ec2 instances, RDS instances cannot be simply turned off/on.
-They either exist and are running, or are deleted. `mh-opsworks` allows for a form of RDS "hibernation" that involves taking a final snapshot followed by a deletion of the instance.
+They either exist and are running, or are deleted. `oc-opsworks` allows for a form of RDS "hibernation" that involves taking a final snapshot followed by a deletion of the instance.
 "Restoring" involves recreating the instance from it's final snapshot.
 The naming format of the hibernation snapshot is `[db name]-hibernated`.